czeins/JS-code-challenges/README.md

 7. Once you've got them all commit and push your code and send me a pull request, TravisCI will let you know if your code is correct!

+##Bonus round
+---

+I wrote a special problem called `make_change` thats a real brain teaser if you feel like putting in the extra effort to really get Javascript down.
+Think about the problem and what you have to do before you write down your first line of code though